Photo by Jon Bilous/Shutterstock

 These parks offer monumental peaks and sweeping landscapes–with a fraction of the crowds.

-While hiking any part of Shenandoah National Park’s 500 miles of trails, you can explore the same sort of sweeping views, wooded hollows, and waterfalls that you’d find in the Great Smoky Mountains, with a fraction of the Great Smoky’s yearly visitors.
+While hiking any part of the 500 miles of trails in Virginia’s Shenandoah National Park, you can explore the same sort of sweeping views, wooded hollows, and waterfalls that you’d find in the Great Smoky Mountains, with a fraction of Great Smoky’s yearly visitors.
 And as a bonus, in the fall, the leaf-peeping is spectacular.

-Sure, the Grand Canyon’s North Rim is a less-touristy version of the South Rim, but the Black Canyon of the Gunnison is also breathtaking.
-The park’s sloping canyons, craggy spires, and 2,000-foot cliffs are awe inspiring in their own way, and the area is known for its great rafting and expert climbing, if you’re in it for the extreme sports.
+Sure, the Grand Canyon’s North Rim is a less-touristy version of the South Rim, but the Black Canyon of the Gunnison in Colorado is also breathtaking.
+The park’s sloping canyons, craggy spires, and 2,000-foot cliffs are awe-inspiring in their own way, and the area is known for its great rafting and expert climbing, if you’re in it for the extreme sports.

-You may know Sequoia and Kings Canyon National Parks as the place to walk among giants–giant sequoias, that is–but there are also more than 800 miles of trails through peaks and valleys.
+You may know Sequoia and Kings Canyon National Parks (two parks managed as one) in California as the place to walk among giants–giant sequoias, that is–but there are also more than 800 miles of trails through peaks and valleys.
 And best of all, the parks are only about three hours away from Yosemite.
 So if you really can’t skip the big name, you can at least get a taste of both worlds.

-If you’re drawn to Yellowstone’s Old Faithful and the Grand Prismatic Spring, Lassen has some equally stunning geothermic activity in store for you.
+If you’re drawn to Yellowstone’s Old Faithful and the Grand Prismatic Spring, Lassen National Park, in California, has some equally stunning geothermic activity in store for you.
 From the bubbling pools of Bumpass Hell to Terminal Geyser, there are plenty of exciting hydrothermal spots throughout the park–after all, volcanic is in the name.

 Looking for an H2O fix?
 More than 40 percent of Minnesota’s Voyageurs National Park is water, and there are water activities aplenty.
 Book a boat tour or supply your own watercraft for warm-weather fun; when the water freezes over, break out your skis for cross-country skiing or test your snowmobiling skills.
 Just don’t get too set on a bedtime–the aurora borealis might surprise you by flitting across the sky on a cloudless night.

-This tree-covered park includes the largest collection of old-growth bottomland hardwood trees in the country and more than 80 tree species in all.
+Tree-covered Congaree National Park in South Carolina includes the largest collection of old-growth bottomland hardwood trees in the country and more than 80 tree species in all.
 This biodiversity (along with a rich cultural heritage) in 1983 earned Congaree UNESCO biosphere reserve status, which supports conservation by including local communities in park decision-making.
-Congaree sits on a 27,000-acre floodplain fed by the Congaree and Wateree rivers, so yes, it’s swampy at times.
+The park sits on a 27,000-acre floodplain fed by the Congaree and Wateree Rivers, so yes, it’s swampy at times.
 Spring and fall months are best for camping beneath the giant cypress trees or admiring them from a guided tour down the Cedar Creek canoe trail.